RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 --------------------------------------------

--  The histogram above shows that the vast majority of the items are in the 0-200 co-occurence range.
+-  The histogram above shows that the vast majority of the items are in the 0-200 co-occurrence range.
 But the items purchased together outside that big bar are interesting.
 Write a function to print out the item pairs that have been in the same shopping cart more than 200 times.